MoBensaleh/Footy-Fetch/README.md

 # Footy-Fetch

-Introduction
+** Overview
-This MERN stack project demonstrates my passion for soccer and my proficiency in leveraging AI and external APIs to create a dynamic and interactive web application.
-The project integrates data analytics and the ChatGPT API to provide users with insightful soccer-related content and analytics.
+"FootyFetch" is a MERN stack application designed to showcase my dual passions for soccer and cutting-edge technology, particularly in the realms of AI and data analytics.
+This project is a testament to my ability to harness the power of external APIs (like Reddit and OpenAI's ChatGPT) to create a dynamic and interactive soccer-related content platform.

 Features
 Reddit API Integration: Fetches soccer-related posts from Reddit, showcasing my ability to integrate and utilize external APIs.